elastic/azure-marketplace/README.md

 The [Azure Marketplace Elasticsearch offering](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/elastic.elasticsearch) offers a simplified UI and installation experience over the full power of the ARM template.

-It will always bootstrap a cluster complete with a trial license of Elastic's commercial [X-Pack plugins](https://www.elastic.co/products/x-pack).
+It will always bootstrap a cluster complete with a trial license of Elastic's commercial [X-Pack features](https://www.elastic.co/products/x-pack).

-Did you know that you can apply for a **free Basic X-Pack license**?
-Go check out our [subscription options](https://www.elastic.co/subscriptions)
+Deploying through the Marketplace is great and easy way to get your feet wet for the first time with Elasticsearch (on Azure) but in the long run, you'll want to deploy the templates directly from GitHub using the Azure CLI or PowerShell SDKs.

-Deploying through the Marketplace is great and easy way to get your feet wet for the first time with Elasticsearch (on Azure) but in the long run, you'll want to deploy the templates directly from GitHub using the Azure CLI or PowerShell SDKs. <a href="#command-line-deploy">Check out the examples.</a>
+<a href="#command-line-deploy">Check out the examples.</a>

 ---